Featured Story, Part Two of a Three-part Series

 Soon after Butler joined ISKCON, Prabhupada encouraged him to recruit lost hippies.

 "In your country there are so many confused young men and girls known as the hippies," Prabhupada wrote to Butler in 1971, "and if you work very steadfastly I am sure a tremendous advancement can be done in our missionary activities."

-Letters preserved by the Bhaktivedanta Archives in Sandy Ridge, NC, detail how Butler traveled to New Zealand and Australia during his time with ISKCON.
-In New Zealand, Butler began a long business/spiritual partnership with David Muncie, aka Tusta Krishna das.
+Other letters on file at the Bhaktivedanta Archives detail how Butler traveled to New Zealand and Australia during his time with ISKCON.
+In New Zealand, Butler began what would become a long-time business/spiritual partnership with David Muncie, aka Tusta Krishna das.
 Around this time, another New Zealander, Patrick Bowler, also began a close relationship with both Muncie and Butler.
-Bowler, aka Paramahamsa das, would later become SIF’s primary financial supporter in the '80 and '90s.
+Bowler, aka Paramahamsa das, would later become SIF's primary financial supporter in the '80 and '90s.
 (Bowler would also, incidentally, get arrested in 1997 for running a major, decades-long international hashish smuggling ring.)

-In 1973, Prabhupada wrote that Butler and an associate stole and sold ISKCON’s Hawai‘i temple and “went away with all the money without taking any permission from me.”
-Prabhupada seemed equally upset about the fact that Butler “abandoned the beautiful Tulasi plants” at the temple.
+In 1973, Prabhupada wrote that Butler and an associate had stolen and sold ISKCON's Hawai'i temple and "went away with all the money without taking any permission from me."
+Prabhupada seemed equally upset by Butler's abandonment of "the beautiful Tulasi plants" at the temple.

 Later letters suggest Butler and his associates appeased Prabhupada financially.

 "Whenever they see me they give me money," Prabhupada wrote in 1975.
 "So they are not against me.
 It is a natural thing for the brothers to fight."

 On their side, Butler and his associates claimed threats were made against them from within ISKCON's leadership.
 Prabhupada dismissed the claims.
 The archived letters do, however, refer to ISKCON "strong men."